dhellmann/pymotw-3/source/heapq/index.rst

    :caption:
    :start-after: #end_pymotw_header

-Replacing elements in place makes it possible to maintain a fixed size heap, such as a queue of jobs ordered by priority.
+Replacing elements in place makes it possible to maintain a fixed-size heap, such as a queue of jobs ordered by priority.

 .. {{{cog